 Mule Studio makes it easy for developers to build hybrid integration applications.
 In our latest webinar, I’ll walk you through a demo on how to build a complete integration scenario and deploy it on a local machine on-premises, as well as to CloudHub.
 And what’s the point of building a hybrid integration application if you can’t manage it?
 I’ll then demonstrate the runtime management and monitoring capabilities available on the Anypoint Platform.

 Back in the old days when I used to write SaaS integration apps for living (long time ago, like 2 months back…) I always found it somehow difficult to reconcile large datasets with the Anypoint Cloud Connectors.
 Don’t get me wrong, I love those connectors!
 They solve a lot of issues for me, from actually dealing with the API to handle security and reconnection.
-However, there’re use cases in which you want to retrieve large amounts of data from a Cloud Connectors (let’s say retrieve my 600K Salesforce contacts and put them in a CSV file).
-You just can’t pass that amount of information in one single API call, not to even mention that you’ll most likely won’t even be able to hold all of those contacts in memory.
-All of these puts you in a situation in which you will need to get the information in pages.
+However,

 In the past, as now, Mule ESB follows a release schedule that introduces a new version of our industry-leading ESB software every 9 – 12 months, supplemented with maintenance releases approximately every 6 months.
-Though this cadence fit very tightly with the demands of our customers who deploy Mule on premises, we came to realize that our customers deploying Mule to CloudHub were much more flexible in terms of updating versions of software, and were more eager to take advantage of new features and functionality.
+Though this cadence fit very tightly with the demands of our customers who deploy Mule on premises, we came to realize that our customers deploying Mule to CloudHub were much more flexible in terms of updating versions of software,

 I’m no psychic but I bet you two things: This holiday you already took a bunch of pictures that went straight into facebook and you drank A LOT.
 Now you’ll probably edit your photos in the morning, but it seems a shame to lose those drunken shots.
 What if you could save them?
 Let’s see how you can do that using Mule.
 We’ll see how we can make an app that pulls all our facebook photos and upload them into box.